 - Digestive enzymes (optional)

-The symptoms you may experience when starting keto are not permanent; they last for a few days or up to a week or maybe even the first 2 weeks, but you will feel a lot better afterwards.
+When starting Keto, the symptoms you may experience are not permanent; they last for a few days or up to a week or maybe even the first two weeks, but you will feel a lot better afterwards.

-Remember this is not a quick fix.
-We have all done damage to our bodies with bad eating habits, sugar and toxins so all of these things will be corrected first before the weight starts to come off.
+Remember, this is not a quick fix.
+We have all damaged our bodies with bad eating habits, sugar and toxins, so all of these things will be corrected first before the weight comes off.

-Obviously each of us has a different level of damage depending on how long we were eating badly and the degree of damage to our health.
-This is a long term lifestyle change and the benefits far out weight the negatives so hang in there and stay strong.
+Each of us has a different level of damage depending on how long we were eating poorly and the degree of damage to our health.
+This is a long term lifestyle change, and the benefits far outweigh the negatives, so hang in there and stay strong.

-Do not be fooled by these so-called Ketone products that promise to get you into ketosis in an hour, they do not work!
-They are nothing more than a multi-level marketing strategy designed to take your money from you, they put Ketones into your body but you quickly pee them out, your body does not benefit whatsoever from it and it can hinder your weight loss journey.
+Do not be fooled by these so-called Ketone products that promise to get you into ketosis in an hour.
+They do not work!
+They are nothing more than a multi-level marketing strategy designed to take your money from you.
+They put Ketones into your body, but you quickly pee them out.
+Your body does not benefit from it and can hinder your weight loss journey.